-NOTES TO THE FINANCIAL STATEMENTS For the year ended December 31, 2016 Expressed in Canadian Dollars b.
+NOTES TO THE FINANCIAL STATEMENTS For the years ended December 31, 2017 and 2016 Expressed in Canadian Dollars b.
 Cash and cash equivalents c.
 Exploration property acquisition costs

 Cash includes deposits held with banks that are available on demand.
 Cash equivalents are defined as financial instruments that are readily convertible to a known amount of cash and are subject to insignificant changes in value.
+As at December 31, 2017 and 2016, the Company did not hold any cash equivalents.